lovexyn0827/MessMod/README.md

 Set the maximum range of teleportation with `endEyeTeleport`.

-Available values: Any positive real number
+Available values: Any real number

 Default value: `180`